kirillbobyrev/VisARTM/README.md

 ## Data format in VisARTM

-All files VisARTM requires should be provided in `.csv` format.
-Here are descriptions for all of them:
+All files required by VisARTM should be provided in `.csv` format.
+See columns and sample values for each input file below.

 ### Files related to dataset